Modular affine Hecke category and regular unipotent centralizer: Preliminaries on reductive groups

 \end{lem}

 \begin{proof}\footnote{This proof was explained to one of us by M. Korhonen.
-Our earlier proof required stronger assumptions on $\ell$.} The conditions in Figure~\ref{fig:conditions} are exactly those which guarantee that the Weyl module of highest weight $\alpha_0$ is simple, hence tilting (see~\cite{lubeck}, see also~\cite[Table~1]{korhonen}).
+An earlier proof of ours required stronger assumptions on $\ell$.} The conditions in Figure~\ref{fig:conditions} are exactly those which guarantee that the Weyl module of highest weight $\alpha_0$ is simple, hence tilting (see~\cite{lubeck}, see also~\cite[Table~1]{korhonen}).

-Assume first that $\mathbf{G}$ is of exceptional type.
+Assume first that $\bG$ is of exceptional type.
 Then the Jordan blocks of $u$ acting on $V$ (in particular their number, which coincides with $\dim(V^u)$) are described in~\cite{lawther}.
-From these tables we obtain that the number of Jordan blocks is in each case equal to the number of short simple roots in $\mathfrak{R}$, i.e.~to $\dim(V_0)$.
+From these tables we obtain that the number of Jordan blocks is in each case equal to the number of short simple roots in $\bR$, i.e.~to $\dim(V^{\bT})$.